brandi-jeff/crack-the-code/README.md

 Anywho, in this forked version of code, I added the option for the player to exit the game any time user input was accepted just by typing '#'.
 This was beyond the scope of my knowledge, though.
 I knew (somewhat) where I needed to add the code, but not exactly what code to add and how.
 Luckily, the internet exists.
 After extensive (seriously, it took awhile) research, I figured out what I needed to make this happen.
 I implemented it and **BOOM!** The player can now exit the game whenever they want.
+I also added in code that would print the current cipher along with the goodbye message, should the player choose to exit afer choosing a difficulty level.
 <br>
 ### THANKS!
 Thank you for taking the time to read all of this, review the code, and/or play the game.
 If you decide to play the game,